Textualize/textual/docs/blog/posts/rich-inspect.md

 >>> inspect(text_file)
 ```

-Here we're inspect a file object, but it could be literally anything.
+Here we're inspecting a file object, but it could be literally anything.
 You will see the following output in the terminal:

 <div>